 Target villages and communes have been reviewed.
 54 villages were originally selected for project implementation.
 Additionally 13 villages have been included in order to fulfil selection criteria's regarding beneficiaries and availability of land for vegetable production.
 The project is covering 13 communes and implemented in 67 villages.

-Activities are on track with some delays.
 The project has moved from the initial phase focusing on FFSs and establishing SHGs (Obj.
 1 & 2) into a phase where objective 3 on advocacy is playing a more important role.